xunyiwan/xunyiwang.github.io/index.md

 Education:

-MA in Finance.
+* Ph.D. in Management Information Systems.
 School of Mangement, University at Buffalo, Sate University of New York.
+(Expected graduating in 2020)
+* MA in Finance.
+School of Mangement, University at Buffalo, Sate University of New York.
 (2016)
-BA in Applied Mathematics.
+* BA in Applied Mathematics.
 Central South University (CSU), China (2014)